How-To Guide / Roofing

 Set up instant lead response

-Every lead source needs to feed into one CRM: your website contact form, Google Ads leads, Facebook Lead Ads, and any other sources you run.
+Every lead source needs to feed into one CRM. your website contact form, Google Ads leads, Facebook Lead Ads, and any other sources you run.
 When a lead comes in, the system triggers an immediate text within 60 seconds.
 Use GoHighLevel or Jobber for this.
 The message should acknowledge them personally, confirm you received their request, and include a link to schedule a free inspection.
 Being first to respond is worth more than any other step in this guide.

 Build a 7-day follow-up sequence